Infant Welfare

 Nurse Margaret Atkinson at work - 1960

 The Infant Welfare Centre was started in 1917 and continued until 1970.
-From the 1930's until at least the 1950's clinics were held at the Baptist Assembly Rooms.
+From the 1930s until at least the 1950s clinics were held at the Baptist Assembly Rooms.
 The purpose of Infant Welfare was to improve the health of children at a time when when childhood illnesses were often far more serious than those suffered by children today, and infant mortality affected a greater proportion of the population.
 The organisation came into its own during the Second World War; amongst its activities were the distibution of orange juice and dried milk and the weighing of babies.
-Activities ceased with the opening of the Medical Centre and a clock was purchased with the remaining funds.
-This was presented to the Council and is situated on the front of the Council Offices.
+Activities ceased with the opening of the High Street Medical Centre and a clock was purchased with the remaining funds.
+This was presented to the Council and was situated on the gable end of its offices, at that time in The Poplars.

 Burton Latimer Infant Welfare Group - 1926